seanpm2001/AI2001/OldVersions/README/English/2/README.txt

 Datasets are sorted by categories, with nested sub-categories (**SC**) and nested subjects (**S**)

 All datasets are written in R and RMarkdown.
-They are all currently a work-in-progress (as of 2023, Tuesday, March 21st)
+They are all currently a work-in-progress (as of 2024, Friday, January 26th)

 > [`View this list in URLL format`](/AI2001_REPOLIST.urll)